 In Latin, the word camera means “chamber” (room) so in camera means “in chambers” or “in private”, or behind closed doors.
 This translation illustrates the idea behind in camera court cases: the public is not allowed to attend.

-When a judge decides that a case is to be in camera, she can ask all the members of the public to leave the room for the whole case or just part of it.
+When a judge decides that a case is to be in camera, she can ask all the members of the public leave the room for the whole case or just part of it.

 So if the hearing is in camera and you’re not one of the people, lawyers or witnesses involved in the case, you might not be let into the courtroom or could be asked to leave.

-Why in Camera Hearings?
+Why in camera hearings?

-A witness can also ask the court if to testify in private.
+A witness can also ask the court to testify in private.
 The witness must show the judge that this is necessary in the circumstances.

-In other specific cases, the law requires that a hearing be held in camera.
+In other cases, the law requires that a hearing be held in camera.
 Here are a few examples:

-The law says that cases in family matters be held in camera most of the time.
+The law says that cases in family matters must be held in camera most of the time.
 These cases involve very personal subjects, such as divorce and child custody.
 To maintain the privacy of family members going through a difficult situation, it’s better if the case takes place in private.
 The public doesn’t need to know why a couple is separating or why a child would rather live with his father or mother following a divorce.

 Youth Protection Cases